AMWA-TV/bcp-003/best-practice-authorisation.md

 AMWA NMOS APIs are free to specify their own audience claims, but in the absence of specification resource servers SHOULD assume that the audience claim contains the fully resolved domain name of the intended recipient.
-If the `aud` claim is present and does not match the fully resolved domain name of the resource server the resource server MUST reject the token.
+If the `aud` claim is present and does not match the fully resolved domain name of the resource server the Resource Server MUST reject the token.

 ##### exp
 _Expiration time of the token_